EN ES

 Look Ahead

-Pastoral Councils, Phase 2 and More
+Phase 3 and More

-In addition to the many resources available on the Pathway platform (updated regularly), we have some specific tools and events which we hope will support parish leaders going forward:
+The Center for Parish Vitality is committed to continuing to provide resources and support for pastors and parish leaders to make even more progress on the Pastoral Planning Pathway as we cross the midpoint of this project.
+In addition to the many resources available on the Pathway platform (updated regularly), we have some specific tools and events which we trust will support parish leaders going forward:

-Phase 3 Resources (and Beyond): Now that Phase 2 resources are available, look for Phase 3 resources in early 2024 to help each Family make necessary changes in culture, to bring its vision to life and prepare for effective planning.
+Phase 3 Resources: Now that most Families of Parishes have completed Phase 2, they will begin working to make necessary changes in culture within their Families to bring their visions to life and prepare for effective planning.
 Family leaders will be invited to focus on the needed culture changes of their particular Families and identify successes from thriving parishes across the United States and beyond.
+In particular, Family Leadership Teams will be invited to make a retreat to grow as a team and focus their assessments of ecclesial culture within their Families.

 Take The Survey